 In April 2019, we provided information on our scientific study of groundwater benefit zones.
 We also hosted open houses and invited you to contact us to learn how the proposed changes may affect you.
 Valuable input and site-specific information from owners or operators of groundwater wells (Well Users) led us to revisit the study’s technical data (click link or see below for updated study dated August 2019) and amend the recommendations for proposed zones.
-Last month, we provided an update encouraging everyone to view our updated Groundwater Benefit Zone Web App or to contact us for the latest information.
+In June 2019, we provided an update encouraging everyone to view our updated Groundwater Benefit Zone Web App or to contact us for the latest information.

-Information on the October 8, 2019 Board meeting, including location, time, how to provide comment, an online video livestream link and all materials related to this agenda item 5.1 are available at: https://www.valleywater.org/how-we-operate/board-meetings-agendas-minutes.
+Information on the January Board meeting, including location, time, how to provide comment, an online video livestream link and all materials related to this agenda item will be available at: https://www.valleywater.org/how-we-operate/board-meetings-agendas-minutes.

-If the Board adopts the new and modified zones, they will become effective on July 1, 2020 and the Well Users that must pay groundwater charges may change.
-The rates within zones could also change with slightly higher rates in some zones and reduced rates in others.
+If the Board adopts the new and modified zones, they will become effective on July 1, 2020 and the Well Users that must pay groundwater charges will change.
+The rates within zones could also change, with rates estimated to be slightly higher rates in some zones and reduced in others.
 In any case, groundwater users would pay a fair, equitable rate based on the benefits received.
 Valley Water’s overall revenue would not increase because of this process.

 - Sign up to receive project updates and information

 Read the study

 - Preliminary Groundwater Benefit Zone Study, Santa Clara County, California - August 2019

 - Preliminary Groundwater Benefit Zone Study, Santa Clara County, California - October 2017